 But what can you do to beat your HVAC competitors and stay ahead of the curve?

 When it comes to HVAC businesses, it’s important to know which keywords people use to search for HVAC services.
-People often include a specific location, like “HVAC contractors in New York when looking up nearby services.”
-Be sure to list your NAP (name, address, and phone number) to aid your SEO.
+People often include a specific location, like “HVAC contractors in New York” when looking up nearby services.
+To aid your SEO, list your NAP (name, address, and phone number).